Advanced Studies in Adaptive

 Electrical Engineering and Computer Science

-I am selected to attend
+I got an opportunity to attend

 Google Summer of Code 2017 Mentor Summit, Oct.
 13th - 14th,